 ‘HEY DONNIE!” (p/k/a Don Neil) has been making a name for himself in the music scene since 2017.

-Avila is the collaborative musical brain child of musicians Daniel Johnson and Brie Stoner.
-The two Michigan musicians collaborated on music featured on Victoria Secret, Orange is The New Black, The Affair, and international TV and film campaigns.
+Avila is the collaborative musical brainchild of musicians Daniel Johnson and Brie Stoner.
+The two Michigan musicians collaborated on music featured on Victoria's Secret, Orange is The New Black, The Affair, and other international TV and film campaigns.

 2020’s Boards EP ventures even further into the ether, piling on the sort of polychromatic chords, artful hooks, and mood-altering melodies one might find on an old Air or Durutti Column album.

-Cale’s recent solo efforts can be found on a variety of boutique electronic labels worldwide, with new releases lined up for 2022 & 2023.
+Cale’s recent solo efforts can be found on a variety of boutique electronic labels worldwide, with new releases lined up for 2022 and 2023.

 Bailey Miller is a solo producer, singer-songwriter, vocalist, and classically trained violinist and harpist.
 She makes dark, orchestral, and abysmal music that is hard to pin down, drawing from genres such as electronic, folk, R&B, singer-songwriter, classical, ambient, doom, and trap.
 Her music explores unusual combinations of textures, the depths of existential searching, and vulnerable singer-songwriting.
 Bailey’s live shows are raw and immersive, always striving to ask what can be done in a solo format with many different instruments and contrasting elements while keeping the integrity of softness and openness at the forefront.

-Shoffy is an LA based artist, producer, singer-songwriter, and multi-instrumentalist.
-Racking up over half a billion streams globally, Shoffy has gone on 3 headline tours across North America (selling out venues including the Troubadour), and charted on Billboard, US Top 40 Radio, and Spotify Viral charts.
+Shoffy is an LA-based artist, producer, singer-songwriter, and multi-instrumentalist.
+Racking up over half a billion streams globally, Shoffy has gone on three headline tours across North America (selling out venues including the Troubadour) and charted on Billboard, US Top 40 Radio, and Spotify Viral charts.

 Born in Hawaii and living in NYC, Samanta Liza is a global citizen, having also lived in London, Sweden, Kuwait, Qatar, Florida, and Shanghai.
 She brings this cultural and musical melting pot to her artistry, and it can be heard across her music, which excellently fuses dance, indie, and electronic music.
-Samanta has an unrivalled ability to create a unique journey for every new crowd, with mixing of her 'innocently sensual' live vocals and a percussion, flowing into a true hybrid performance of original melodic and high-energy mixes.
+Samanta has an unrivaled ability to create a unique journey for every new crowd, with the mixing of her innocently sensual live vocals and percussion, flowing into a true hybrid performance of original melodic and high-energy mixes.
 Her performances never fail to capture and energize the crowd.

 Samanta has gained the respect of producers and music critics alike, with support from the likes of Denny Tenaglia and Paco Osuna on her latest melodic techno release.
-Samanta has released several records that have charted on Beatport and iTunes and has performed in some of the most exclusive nightclubs in NYC.
+Samanta has released several records that have charted on Beatport and Apple Music and has performed in some of the most exclusive nightclubs in NYC.
 Her sets vary from downtempo, psychedelic rock, and organic to driving indie dance and melodic techno.
-Selected venue/events highlights: The Soundgarden @ Scenery Roof (NYC), Virgo (NYC), Mercury Lounge (NYC), The Williamsburg Hotel Water Tower (NYC), Paradise Club (NYC)
+Selected venue/events highlights: The Soundgarden at Scenery Roof (NYC), Virgo (NYC), Mercury Lounge (NYC), The Williamsburg Hotel Water Tower (NYC), and Paradise Club (NYC).

 Alternative and atmospheric indie artist Penny Eau knows there is power in her words.
-The US-born singer grew up in the performing arts space, but never felt quite at home in America.
+The US-born singer grew up in the performing arts space but never felt quite at home in America.
 At 18, she moved to Liverpool, England to attend Paul McCartney’s Liverpool Institute for Performing Arts.
-In Liverpool, her artistry and maturity blossomed, and she realised that this, performing, is what she wanted to do for the rest of her life.
-Since graduating Penny has worked internationally between Norway, the UK and Los Angeles.
+In Liverpool, her artistry and maturity blossomed, and she realized that this, performing, is what she wanted to do for the rest of her life.
+Since graduating Penny has worked internationally between Norway, the UK, and Los Angeles.